Why It Works

 - Softening the butter before combining it with other ingredients allows for easier mixing.

 - The ingredients are mixed in one bowl to minimize cleanup.

 Corn muffins are one of the simplest muffins of all, and they're also my favorite.
-Not only do I appreciate the short list of pantry ingredients and the easy whisk-in-one-bowl method, but I like the crunch and gritty texture of the cornmeal and its sweet, earthy taste.
+Not only do I appreciate the short list of pantry ingredients and the easy whisk-in-one-bowl method, I also like the crunch and gritty texture of the cornmeal and its sweet, earthy taste.
 And out of any muffin variety except bran, a corn muffin feels healthier and less like cake.
-(Though trust me, my appetite has no objections to cakey muffins).
+(Though trust me, my appetite has no objections to cakey muffins.)

-As basic and bare boned as this recipe is, I intended it to have a much more layered flavor profile.
+As basic and bare-bones as this recipe is, I intended it to have a much more layered flavor profile.
 At a restaurant years ago, I tasted a unique and delicious cornbread which was full of honey and cheddar and speckled with black pepper.
 Wanting to recreate those flavors, I experimented with a few batches of muffins.
 But since I wanted to serve these for breakfast, I just wasn't sold on the mix of sweet and savory flavors going on.
 After taking out the black pepper, and then the cheddar, I ended up with a simply moist honey muffin that I couldn't stop chowing down on.